matthew-brett/delocate/doc/devel/make_release.rst

     nosetests --with-doctest delocate

   Do this on a Python 2 and Python 3 setup.
+Check on oldest supported version of OSX.
+Check on newest supported version.

 * Run the same tests after installing into a virtualenv, to test that installing works correctly::